Technical reviewers expressions of interest

 • invasive species management

-• community engagement/education.
+• community engagement/education

-Grant instalments for these projects are paid once a progress/milestone report is submitted and the independent reviewer confirms that adequate progress has been demonstrated.
 This process provides Trust Administration with an opportunity to work with the grantee to resolve any grant delivery, budgetary or management issues.
-In addition, it also allows for projects to be adaptively managed to maximise their environmental benefit.
+In addition, it also allows for projects to be adaptively managed to ensure good outcomes for Country, community, and the environment.

-Review project reporting materials received from the grantee and complete a project progress /final reviewer report for each project.
+Review project reporting materials received from the grantee and complete a project progress/final reviewer report for each project.

 The process requires the reviewer to:

 • Check and verify whether evidence of all project outputs expected have been provided (or not) with the progress/final report, including any required monitoring outputs.
-If not, this should be noted in the reviewer template.

 • providing feedback to Trust grant administrators on project performance, for example, implementation, demonstration of outputs/outcomes and checking whether budget expenditure is on track

-• providing advice/recommendations for grantees to address (either before release of subsequent funding instalments or in the general course of the project delivery).
+• providing advice/recommendations for grantees to address (either before release of funding instalments or in the general course of the project delivery).

 • Reviews are to be submitted within 10 working days from the date sent by Trust Administration.